Learn About Our Mission

 • Death.

 Cocaine poses many dangers and consequences to the user when not stopped in time.
 Some of these consequences manifest through withdrawal symptoms.
-Whether you quit abusing cocaine gradually or immediately, withdrawal symptoms are a must at some point in your recovery journey.
+Whether you stop using cocaine slowly or suddenly, withdrawal symptoms will occur during your recovery journey.

 As your body adapts and adjusts to cocaine in its system, it develops a physical dependence on the drug.
 Once your body has changed, the brain will often require more doses of cocaine to function normally.

-When you stop using cocaine, the lack of the substance in your brain triggers unwanted symptoms that make a recovery uncomfortable.
+When you stop using cocaine, your brain misses the drug.
+This can cause unwanted symptoms that make recovery hard.
 While withdrawal from other substances like alcohol may involve extreme physical symptoms, cocaine detox is primarily psychological; withdrawal symptoms mainly manifest through behavioral changes.

-Most cocaine users often use the drug in crash and binge patterns, making users who have not decided to quit cocaine experience withdrawal symptoms.
+Many cocaine users take the drug in binge and crash patterns.
+This can lead to withdrawal symptoms for those who haven’t decided to quit.
 Withdrawal from cocaine may involve three distinct stages that are:

 This stage occurs within 24 hours following sustained periods of high-intensity drug use or binging.
 Someone in a cocaine crash may feel:

-This second phase begins within a week after the drug’s last use and may last for up to 10 weeks, depending on the user.
+This second phase starts within a week after the last use of the drug.
+It can last for up to 10 weeks, depending on the user.
 Symptoms may include:

 The final stage may continue for up to 6 months.
 It shows a decline in most symptoms which include: